About The Waterhouse Family Institute

 Established in October 2010 through a generous gift of $3 million from Villanova University alumnus Lawrence Waterhouse Jr., ’59 A&S, founder and chairman emeritus of Waterhouse Investor Services, Inc., the WFI embodies a central emphasis of Villanova University’s Department of Communication.
 Since its founding, the Department has approached the study of communication as more than a vocational training, grounding its programs in the traditions of the liberal arts and sciences.
 But, as the WFI demonstrates, the faculty, staff, and students of the Department of Communication also highlight and promote the intrinsically ethical dimensions of communication as both a practice and field of study.

 Each year, the WFI sponsors at least one significant event at Villanova’s campus, which brings together renowned scholars and professionals from across the world.
 Each event has a different central theme, but share a common goal: to create new connections and conversations among and between scholars and professionals in communication.
 Through such events, the WFI helps reshape current thought and practice about communication as central to social change and social justice.
 Click on the “Symposia and Events” link on the left to learn more.

 The WFI supports projects and activities that challenge students to take seriously their responsibility for their communities, whether local and global.
 Some of these projects are centered at Villanova, while others create collaborations between students at universities across the United States.
 For example, housed within the WFI is Villanova’s Center for Social Justice Film, which has led to the creation of a series of award-winning, acclaimed student documentaries on matters of social justice.
-The WFI also sponsors Villanova’s unique Vatican Internship Program, which allows Villanova students to spend a semester in Rome, working at the Vatican (and Vatican-related) offices, helping participate in a worldwide dialogue about communication, faith, and technology.
+The WFI also sponsors Villanova’s unique WFI Internship Program, which makes it possible for Villanova students to spend a semester in Rome, working at the Vatican (and Vatican-related offices) and at the United Nations’ IFAD (International Fund for Agricultural Development).
 Click on the “Student Activities” link on the left to learn more about these, and other, activities sponsored by the WFI.